tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 ### Data Premier League Player Performance Dataset

 The datasets used for this project contains total stats for the 562 players who played in the Premier League during the 2024/25 season.
-The datasets are available in (insert link to drive).
+The datasets are available in [Dataset](https://github.com/tom-wilmott/Excel-Project/tree/main/Premier%20League%2024-25%20Dashboard/Dataset).
 They include detailed information on but not limited to:

 - **⚽ Goals**
 - **🅰️Assists**